 Want to see integrity in high spirits?
 So, head to Lotus Temple Delhi.

 Lotus Temple is the paragon of how religion should be interpreted around the globe, like one entity.
-Furthermore, it is also famous in the world for its unique construction which make it looks like a lotus.
+Furthermore, it is also famous in the world for its unique construction which makes it look like a lotus.

 Are you a fan of architecture?
 Then, Lotus Temple gives major chills.
 Furthermore,if you have a knack for spirituality, then its the best place for you.
 That is why it is one of the top places to visit for a spiritual tour in India.